SciCompMod/ESID-Backend/docs/setup.md

 ## Project Setup
 ### Docker
+Follow steps 1-3 from Deployment - Setup the Project.

+You can use `docker compose logs -f` to get a feed of the container logs.

+`docker compose logs -f api db` to only see logs for the api & db containers.

-Follow steps 1-3 from Deployment - Setup the Project. watchgod will automatically restart the docker-ized Application with each code change.
+watchgod will automatically restart the docker-ized Application with each code change.

 ## Development